top of page

 Drainage can provide short-term comfort and stability, giving your cat a better chance to benefit from antiviral therapy.

-Never hesitate to ask your veterinarian for clarification, or to seek a second opinion.
+Never hesitate to ask your veterinarian for clarification or to seek a second opinion.
 You are your cat’s strongest advocate.

 Many pet parents have found support and practical advice through local veterinary communities and international support groups, such as CURE FIP GCC on Facebook.